Gloucester railway station

-Gloucester railway station (formerly known as Gloucester Central station) is a railway station serving the city of Gloucester in England.
-The station was originally built as the terminus of the Birmingham and Gloucester Railway in 1840, but the arrival of the (broad gauge) Bristol and Gloucester Railway and Cheltenham and Great Western Union Railway in 1844, and then conversion to a through station for the South Wales Railway in 1851 resulted in a very complex layout.
-Subsequent closures and rationalisation have left Gloucester with a station that is located off the main Bristol-Birmingham line, meaning Great Western Railway services must reverse, while CrossCountry and Transport for Wales services continue to Newport.
+Gloucester, formerly known as Gloucester Central, is a railway station serving the city of Gloucester in England.
+It is located 114 mi 4 chain west of London Paddington, via Stroud.

+The station was originally built as the terminus of the Birmingham and Gloucester Railway in 1840; the arrival of the broad-gauge Bristol and Gloucester Railway and Cheltenham and Great Western Union Railway in 1844, and then conversion to a through station for the South Wales Railway in 1851, resulted in a very complex layout.
+Subsequent closures and rationalisation have left Gloucester with a station that is located off the main Bristol-Birmingham line; this means that Great Western Railway services must reverse, while CrossCountry and Transport for Wales services continue to Newport.

 History

 The railway development at Gloucester was very complex involving four different railway companies and five distinct railway stations.
-The first company to open was the Birmingham and Gloucester Railway, which was a standard gauge line opening 4 November 1840.
+The first company to open was the Birmingham and Gloucester Railway, which was a standard-gauge line opened on 4 November 1840.
 This line from Cheltenham was built by the Birmingham and Gloucester railway on a formation built by the Cheltenham and Great Western Union Railway (see below).
 The first station was a terminus built on land near the cattle market.
 This was seen as a temporary structure to be replaced by a more permanent structure nearer the docks when more finance was available, but this never happened and this structure determined the site of the station today.